HacKanCuBa/blake2signer/docs/contrib.md

 ## Developing

 Start your local dev environment by activating the virtualenv.
 I recommend using [pyenv](https://github.com/pyenv/pyenv), but whatever suits your needs is fine.

+!!! success "Python versions"
-Don't worry about Python versions, use any of the supported ones.
+    Don't worry about Python versions, use any of the [supported ones](index.md#requirements).
 The pipeline will test the rest of them.

 After that, install dependencies with `poetry install --remove-untracked`.